Iffa-Gamyra/Product-Configurator/README.md

 }
 ```

 Colors use `#RRGGBBAA` hex format.
 Image paths are server-relative (prefixed with the base URL at runtime).
 Font keys must match entries in the `ThemeFontLibrary` Inspector list.

-Leave any image field as an empty string `""` to skip loading that asset.
+Leave any image field as `""` to skip loading that asset.

 ---